pingidentity/terraform-provider-pingone/docs/resources/application.md

 Optional:

 - `bundle_id` (String) A string that specifies the bundle associated with the application, for push notifications in native apps.
 The value of the `bundle_id` property is unique per environment, and once defined, is immutable.
-Changing this value will trigger a replacement plan of this resource.
+This field is immutable and will trigger a replace plan if changed.
 - `huawei_app_id` (String) The unique identifier for the app on the device and in the Huawei Mobile Service AppGallery.
 The value of this property is unique per environment, and once defined, is immutable.
 Required with `huawei_package_name`.
-Changing this value will trigger a replacement plan of this resource.
+This field is immutable and will trigger a replace plan if changed.
 - `huawei_package_name` (String) The package name associated with the application, for push notifications in native apps.
 The value of this property is unique per environment, and once defined, is immutable.
 Required with `huawei_app_id`.
-Changing this value will trigger a replacement plan of this resource.
+This field is immutable and will trigger a replace plan if changed.
-- `integrity_detection` (Block List, Max: 1) Mobile application integrity detection settings. (see [below for nested schema](#nestedblock--oidc_options--mobile_app--integrity_detection))
+- `integrity_detection` (Block List) A single block that specifies mobile application integrity detection settings. (see [below for nested schema](#nestedblock--oidc_options--mobile_app--integrity_detection))
 - `package_name` (String) A string that specifies the package name associated with the application, for push notifications in native apps.
 The value of the `package_name` property is unique per environment, and once defined, is immutable.
-Changing this value will trigger a replacement plan of this resource.
+This field is immutable and will trigger a replace plan if changed.
-- `passcode_refresh_seconds` (Number) The amount of time a passcode should be displayed before being replaced with a new passcode - must be between 30 and 60.
+- `passcode_refresh_seconds` (Number) The amount of time a passcode should be displayed before being replaced with a new passcode - must be between `30` and `60` seconds.
 Defaults to `30`.
 - `universal_app_link` (String) A string that specifies a URI prefix that enables direct triggering of the mobile application when scanning a QR code.
 The URI prefix can be set to a universal link with a valid value (which can be a URL address that starts with `HTTP://` or `HTTPS://`, such as `https://www.bxretail.org`), or an app schema, which is just a string and requires no special validation.

 <a id="nestedblock--oidc_options--mobile_app--integrity_detection"></a>